Canha's four-hit game helps A's top Giants 9-2 in 10 - Philly

 Canha's hit off D.J.
 Snelten highlighted a seven-run outburst in the 10th.

-Chapman took first on a wild pitch after striking out leading off the inning and went to second when Chad Pinder followed with a single.
+Chapman reached safely on a wild pitch after striking out leading off the inning and went to second when Chad Pinder followed with a single.
 Chapman scored the go-ahead run.

 J.B.
 Wendelken pitched a scoreless ninth for Oakland and was among seven pitchers the A's used in relief of Daniel Mengden, who was pulled after three innings on a limited pitch count.